 Koppal District, Karnataka

-Koppal District is an administrative district in the state of Karnataka, India.
-It is situated about 390 km from Bengaluru, the state capital of Karnataka.
-The district headquarters is located at Koppal.
-Kannada and Telugu are the main languages spoken in the district.
-The district covers a total geographical area of 5,570 km², including 5,533.14 km² of rural area and 36.86 km² of urban area.
+Koppal is an administrative district in Karnataka, India.
+The district is located about 390 km from Bengaluru, the capital of Karnataka.
+Its administrative headquarters is in Koppal.
+Kannada and Telugu are the major languages spoken in the district.
+The district covers a total area of 5,570 km², including 5,533.14 km² of rural area and 36.86 km² of urban area.

 List of Talukas in Koppal District